• Art magazine

 Your garden statues have value in many ways.
 Financial value is the obvious starting point, but they are works of art that hold aesthetic and cultural significance for us.
 A collection of garden statues is worth more than the sum of its parts.

-The value of a statue begins before we even put a foot in the garden, and extends far About us .
+The value of a statue begins before we even set foot in the garden and extends far beyond About us lifetime.

 Statues, figures, and fountains in the garden should not be neglected during winter.
 Frost and cold can cause significant damage to them.
 Therefore, it is essential to protect the sculptures from these elements.